I Think I Can, I Think I Can…

 Along the way we learned a few CTMQ-worthy facts: Seldon Island is the longest island anywhere in the Connecticut River which starts up near Canada somewhere in northern New Hampshire.
 Oooh.
 The Chester-Hadlyme ferry we passed is the second oldest continuously operating ferry in Connecticut.
 Aaah.
 (The excitement of that is only diminished by the fact that the oldest one is up the river – the Glastonbury-Rocky Hill ferry – CTMQ visits here and here.)

 We also caught site of Gillette Castle, a definite CTMQ future visit (We did, here).
 There were also some marshes and inlets and Pratt Cove.
 And some swans.
-The train has been in eight motion pictures and on the cover of one Stephen King book.
+The train has been in a bunch of movies, tv shows, and on the cover of one Stephen King book.

 Just as we were absorbing all this, we stopped.
 100% of our fellow passengers debarked and went over to the Becky Thatcher Steamboat, for part 2 of their excursion of century-old locomotion experiences.
 But we stuck around and got a unique view of the steam engine switching train ends and attaching right in front of me.
 Okay, that was pretty darn cool.